alterNERDtive/VaultHunters-tweaks/README.md

   in line with the rest of the EV recipes.
 * Made the Trader block available without an unlock.
 Eliminates villager AI issues and improves server performance.

+### Fortune and Vault Ores

+* Removed Vein Miner: Fortune.
+* Removed the chance to roll 0 on breaking Vault Ores.

+This should make the other Vein Miner specs (or unspecced!) more useful.
+It also removes the unfun mechanic of getting 0 off an ore.

+The end result should be getting roughly the same amount of gems with Fortune 3 that you got before with Fortune 4, and a significant increase if using lower levels of Fortune or none at all.

 ### Gear Crafting